-All pivot points in the brake linkage have nylon bearings which are lubricated when installed but do not require periodic lubrication.
-Because there is no pedal stop, the pedal will be stopped in the "off" position by contact of the push rod with the stop plate in the power cylinder.
-The only linkage adjustment possible is the pedal height adjustment (par.
-9-16).
+All pivot points in the brake linkage have nylon bearings which must be lubricated during assembly, but do not require periodic lubrication.
+Because there is no pedal stop, the pedal will be stopped in the "off" position by contact of the push rod and air valve assembly with the stop plate in the power cylinder.
+There is no linkage adjustment and therefore no pedal height adjustment on power brake cars.

 The power brake assembly is a self-contained vacuum and hydraulic unit which utilizes the difference between intake manifold vacuum and atmospheric pressure to reduce brake pedal effort.
-Both Bendix and Moraine power brake units are used on an optional basis.
-Internally, the Bendix and Moraine units differ in construction, but both units have the same external dimensions and may be used interchangeably.
-Both units have an air suspended power cylinder and a displacement type hydraulic cylinder.
+The unit has an air suspended power cylinder and a displacement type hydraulic cylinder.
+See Figure 9-12.

 The power brake cylinder is connected to the intake manifold through pipes and flexible connections.
-A vacuum reserve tank of approximately 360 cubic inches capacity is connected into the vacuum line near the power brake cylinder to insure quick and smooth response of the brake cylinder on all power brake applications.
+A large capacity vacuum reserve tank is connected into the vacuum line near the power brake cylinder to insure quick and smooth response of the brake cylinder on all power brake applications.
 A check valve installed in the vacuum line closes to maintain existing vacuum at the power cylinder and in the reserve tank whenever manifold vacuum falls below that in the brake system.